 The questions are designed to help us know more about you.
 You may be asked to report on early childhood experiences or on how you might respond to a hypothetical situation.
 All questions are multiple choice and do not require any prior experience with a computer.

-The Initial Consultation is an appointment with one of our professional staff without any commitment to continue with CCAHope.
+The Initial Consultation is an appointment with a specialized clinician without any commitment to continue with CCAHope.
 We offer this unique session at a reduced rate of $89, payable at the time of service.
 This provides you with immediate and direct experience of CCAHope.
-Our staff will take this opportunity to assess your needs and discern the potential benefit of our therapeutic services.
+The Initial Consultation clinician will take this opportunity to assess your needs and discern the potential benefit of our therapeutic services.
 This critical consultation is one that CCAHope has long provided to the Christian community.

 Following this optional, non-covered service, additional appointments will be offered either on a private pay basis or according to the mental health benefits of your health insurance plan.

 For clients who are not utilizing insurance: The follow-up visit (Orientation & Assessment) is $150.
 Marital assessments are offered at a reduced rate of $200 per couple.

 For clients who are not utilizing insurance: Counseling sessions are $115 per visit for our mental health professionals (MA level) and $125 to meet with a psychologist (PhD level).
 Reduced-fee appointments may be available with clinicians in training (intern or extern level).